numba/numba/docs/src/CUDAPySpec.rst

 Shared memory intrinsics

-* ``cuda.shared.array(shape, dtype)``  constructs a statically allocated array in the shared memory of kernel.  ``dtype`` argument must be a type object defined in the ``numbapro`` namespace.
+* ``cuda.shared.array(shape, dtype)``  constructs a statically allocated array in the shared memory of kernel.  ``dtype`` argument must be a type object defined in the ``NumbaPro`` namespace.
 It must be declared in the entry block of the kernel.

 Math
 -----

 CUDA-Python translates math functions defined in the math module of the Python standard library.
-All the function uses semantic of the CUDA-C definition.
+All the functions use the semantic of the CUDA-C definition.
 Please refer to the `CUDA-C Programming Guide: Math Function
 <http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#mathematical-functions-appendix>`_.